nikolasalim/SnappetChallenge.UI/README.md

 * What browsers should your solution work in?
 What will happen if we test it in older browsers?
 * What's your favourite programming language?
 Why?

-Thanks for your time, we look forward to hearing from you!
+Thank you for your time, we look forward to hearing from you!
+Thanks to the [JustEat Challenge](https://github.com/justeat/JustEat.Recruitment.UI) for providing inspiration.